Germán Dévora: Club career

 Germán began his career by playing football in the Playa de Las Canteras, eventually playing street football with Estrella Blanca.
 This would lead him to catch the interest of UD Las Palmas as he would enroll in the youth sector at 15 years of age where he would play for the next three years until his promotion to the senior squad.
 He would be a part of the winning squad in the club obtaining the national youth title in the 1961–62 under manager Luis Molowny with the club being nicknamed the "Diablillos Amarillos".

 With his successes in the youth ranks, Germán would be immediately promoted to the senior squad and be a part of the Starting XI for the 1962–63 season with his debut match being on 16 September 1962 in a match against Recreativo de Huelva.
 In 28 October, he would score his first goal during a home match against Sevilla.
 The season would also see José Manuel León, Juan Guedes and Tonono join Germán in being recent rookies to the senior squad as they would go on to take over the Starting XI in the 1970s under club manager Rosendo Hernández.
-In the suceeding 1963–64 season, the club would successfully see promotion following the results of the 1963–64 Segunda División with Germán scoring 12 goals as he would become the club's top goalscorer under manager Vicente Dauder.
+In the succeeding 1963–64 season, the club would successfully see promotion following the results of the 1963–64 Segunda División with Germán scoring 12 goals as he would become the club's top goalscorer under manager Vicente Dauder.

 In the 1964–65 season, Germán scored 8 goals, playing 28 matches of the 1964–65 La Liga with the club ultimately finishing in 9th place.
 The 1965–66 season would see Germán undergo obligatory military service as he could play in four goals in the entire career.
 When recalling this period of his life, he would comment the following:

 It was disastrous for me, as I had practically not participated.

 The late 1960s would be a period of success for Germán as during the 1967–68 season, under his former youth manager Luis Molowny, the club would rank 3rd in the 1967–68 La Liga, shy of 4 points behind season champions Real Madrid with Germán scoring 7 of the 56 goals made for the club.
 The following 1968–69 season would see Germán and his club reach the highest achievement in the top flight of Spanish football as they would reach 2nd place.
 This would earn the club participation for the 1969–70 Inter-Cities Fairs Cup where they would lose 1–0 against Hertha BSC.

 The 1969–70 season would see Germán play in 25 matches as well as score 5 goals with the club finishing 9th.
 Molowny would end up leaving the club in 1970.
 When describing his former youth coach, Germán stated how he was: